Team-Hydrogen/2025-ADC/README.md

 Then, open Unity Hub.
 In the top-right corner, click `Add` > `Add project from disk` and select the repository folder.
 You can then open the project.

 ## Challenge Information
-In the 2025 NASA App Development Challenge, high school teams have 10 weeks to create a video showcasing their application visualizing the flight path of Artemis II while indicating which of SCaN’s antennas are available to communicate with Earth in real-time.
+In the 2025 NASA App Development Challenge, high school teams have ten (10) weeks to create a video showcasing their application visualizing the flight path of Artemis II while indicating which of SCaN’s antennas are available to communicate with Earth in real-time.

 ## Team Members
 - [Aarav Dave](https://github.com/aaravdave)[^1]: Project Manager, UI/UX Designer